PART 1: Relationship Comes First!

 6. Have you had a PIGPEN experience?
 Tell about it.
 (Note: Some would call this hitting bottom.)

-Did hitting bottom initiate change?
+Did hitting bottom initiate change in your life?
 Explain.

 9. “The way I had been living was a futile attempt at life management.
 It wasn’t working; it never had worked; and it was never going to work.”

 Can you acknowledge that your life management skills DO NOT WORK?
 How?

 10. “He’d lost more than just his inheritance; he’d lost his dignity.
 This boy had been changed.”